PhillipSawyers/quizgame/README.md

 The user can navigate back to the home page at anytime to start the game over again and also have the option of saving their score at the end of the Quiz.

+The Quiz also has a how to page explaining how to play the game and how much each question is worth as a score.

 This project will also be located on my portfolio website displaying my past, present and future projects.

 **Wireframes**